All About Travellers

 Equality Act 2010

-Gypsy, Roma, Travellers (GRT) experience a shockingly higher degree of discrimination prejudice and racism in their daily lives.
+Sadly, Gypsy, Roma, Travellers (GRT) experience a shockingly level of discrimination prejudice and racism in their daily lives.

 English Gypsies and Irish Travellers – Romany Gypsies and Irish Travellers are recognised as two distinct ethnic minority groups in law because they are recognised as members of communities with a shared history, culture and language stretching back over hundreds of years.
 As such they are granted the full protection of the Equality Act.